Zolkin1/drone-autopilot/README.md

 # Style and File Naming
 We will be following the ROS C++ style guie found [here](http://wiki.ros.org/CppStyleGuide).

-When creating a new branch, please use the convention: initials-<description of branch>.
+When creating a new branch, please use the convention: initials-description_of_branch.
 For example, when @Zolkin1 is working on the quadrotor control system the new branch would be: zo-quadrotor_controls

 # System Wiring Diagram